 If you:

-• have a history of eating disorders
+• have a history of disordered eating

 then we’d suggest you don’t do either keto or intermittent fasting to protect your health and well-being.